robotology/gazebo-yarp-plugins/README.md

 ### Dependencies
 For using Yarp with Gazebo, you shall install:
  * Gazebo simulator (at least version 2.0), following the [instructions on the official Gazebo website](http://gazebosim.org/wiki/Install).
- * Yarp (in the version available in the master branch of the yarp repository) following the [instructions on the official Yarp wiki](http://wiki.icub.org/wiki/Linux:Installation_from_sources#Getting_the_YARP_and_iCub_sources) and enabling the CREATE_SHARED_LIBRARY CMake option to compile Yarp as a shared library.
+ * Yarp (at least version 2.3.62, i.e. the version available in the master branch of the yarp repository) following the [instructions on the official Yarp wiki](http://wiki.icub.org/wiki/Linux:Installation_from_sources#Getting_the_YARP_and_iCub_sources) and enabling the CREATE_SHARED_LIBRARY CMake option to compile Yarp as a shared library.

 ###Compile time dependencies